Meitei Pangals: Culture

 Meitei Pangals have many family names.
 They are an indigenous and peace-loving community.
 Traditional dress for men is Lungis and pajamas, and for women is Kurtis, Shalwar and phanek.
 Both also wear western attire.
 They maintained their own identity though they assimilated and intermixed with the other local communities.

 Stratification

-Meitei Pangals are divided into many clans or family titles.
+Sagei (Sub-Clans): Unlike other Islamic groups in India, Manipuri Muslims were assigned Meitei‐style sub-clans (sageis), integrating them into the Meitei kinship network while maintaining Muslim identity.